Gibtnix/MSIKLM/README.md

     msiklm help         -> shows the program's help sudo msiklm test    -> tests if a compatible keyboard is found sudo msiklm list    -> lists all found hid devices, this might be helpful if your keyboard is not detected by MSIKLM

+# Device Support

+Over the years, several keyboards were released out of which some are supported by msiklm while some others are not.
+As multiple issues were reported regarding device support, also a few aspects regarding device support are important.
+First, this project is a volunteer free-time / non-profit project that is not officially supported by MSI or SteelSeries.
+I started this project as there was no easy way to configure the keyboard whose command structure was known.
+Furthermore, two kinds of command structures were generally available while some keyboards seem to support only one, while some others might supported both.
+I have no official information whether certain keyboards are supported or not.
+As a rule of thumb, the chances are pretty high that it is if `sudo mskilm test` reports success.
+Otherwise, the chances are not that high.
+Still, the following things can be
+tested:

+- Run `sudo mskilm list` to list all USB devices.
+- If your keyboard is found, copy vendor ID and device ID.
+- Edit the file `msiklm.c` and replace the IDs in the line `hid_open(0x1770, 0xff00, 0);`,
+  i.e. `0x1770` by your vendor ID and `0xff00` by your product ID, respectively.
+- Recompile msiklm with your changes.
+- Run `sudo mskilm test` again.

+Now, your device should be detected.
+Still, this does not mean that it also supports the currently implemented commands.
+I do not know whether it does, the only way to find out is to test on your own, in particular on your own risk.
+However, I think the risk is rather low that a wrong command can cause any damage to the keyboard.
+Presumably, at most a power-off might be required if something is wrong with the command.
+If you want to test msiklm with your modification, run a command of choice.
+Here, supplying and not supplying the intensity argument is worth testing as this selects the command structure out of two possible options, as discussed before.

+If this does not work with your keyboard, the only way of using it in combination with msiklm is to identify the correct command structure.
+Most likely, this is possible by dumping and analyzing the communication with the keyboard while it is controlled by the SteelSeries Engine.

 # Autostart